 A hidden Pasadena gem

-Ellamae admired Japanese gardens and wanted one for herself so she hired Kinzuchi Fujii, who was a Japanese American garden designer.
-It replaced tennis courts that were on the grounds of the mansion.
-(Work had to stop for a time in 1941 when Fujii was sent to an internment camp during WWII)
+Ellamae was enamored by Japanese gardens and wanted one for herself so she hired Kinzuchi Fujii, who was a Japanese American landscape designer.
+It replaced the tennis courts that were on the grounds of the mansion.
+Work had to stop for a time in 1941 when Fujii was sent to an internment camp during WWII.
+The completed garden became an idyllic strolling environment with koi ponds and a 12-mat teahouse.

-Tea Ceremony and Matcha tea
+Tea Ceremony

 The matcha must be sifted through a sieve before serving to make it as fine as possible.
 A small amount of it is placed in a tea bowl and steaming (not boiling) water is poured over it.
 Then, it’s carefully mixed with a special bristle brush.